 We use your information in the course of carrying out, and in connection with, our regulatory functions.

 What we use your personal data for

-We use your personal data for the activities we carry out, such as:
+We use your personal data for the activities we carry out, such as (any of the following):

 - regulating social workers